-This is an intense, full-time program.
-Students are strongly discouraged from working an additional part-time position, or taking classes.
-If you feel you absolutely need to get a second job or take a class, talk to your faculty advisor.
+Because this is a full-time program, students are discouraged from working an additional part-time position, or taking classes.
+If you feel you need to get a second job or take a class, talk to your faculty advisor.

 - What housing options are available?

 Accepted students receive additional documentation regarding housing with their offer letter.
 There are sometimes a few apartments available on campus, but they require full payment at the time of registration.
 On campus housing typically runs between $4,400-6,100, depending on single or double occupancy, and this payment is due when you register for housing around mid-March through mid-April.